GeertJohan/gomatrix/README.md

 gomatrix connects to The Matrix and displays it's data streams in your terminal.

 ### Installation
-Install from source with `go get github.com/GeertJohan/gomatrix`
+Install from source with `go install github.com/GeertJohan/gomatrix@latest`

 ### Usage
 Just run `gomatrix`.
 Use `gomatrix --help` to view all options.